SchneiderVictor/SchneiderVictor.github.io/README.md

 - Some drawbacks and workarounds with css positioning
 - Color transition animations
 - How to combine CSS selectors to bundle animations
+- How to apply Bootstrap to implement and customize common features